 Set how many words of the excerpt you’d like to display.
 By default this is 10 words.

 Similar to the excerpt, display the post author in the list.
-Will be displayed as “by FNAME LNAME” by default.
+Will be displayed in this format: “by FNAME LNAME”.

 Limit post title length (in characters)

-If you’re usually composing very long post titles, then it can distort the list output.
-Set the maximum number of characters that will be displayed.
+Long post titles can distort the list output.
+This option sets the maximum number of characters that will be displayed.
 Top 10 will automatically crop words and add an ellipsis “…” at the end.

 Open links in new window